YourMove/Infrastructure/Warehouser.js+php/Readme.md

     /ExampleWarehouse/Vector1/Home/CORRECTIONS/

 You will also be able to go backwards and forwards between these stages as required - for example if a record is pushed back from publishing to the editor.

+* "Memory Resident"

+Warehouse will ONLY be kept within memory.
+This is the highest performance method available but data can be lost with power loss, and can balloon out your memory usage.
+You can set a memory limit, however this will result in hard errors if/when this is hit.

+These are mainly good for disposable data, or data where in the event of an error - may not be fit for processing anyway, such as runtime data between binaries, where it is probably easier/better to start over.

+* "Memory Redundant"

+This will be by far the most highly leveraged type once implemented.
+The idea of this schema is to leverage 3 independant technologies for the absolute minimization of transactional latency for the most accessed resources within a given timeframe.
+Resources within this schema will automatically balance between:

+1. OPTIONAL - Top level storage - RAM.
+This will be where the absolutely most used resources will be stored up to a given limit.
+As the name suggests, these will be REDUNDANT resources, loaded from disk if not found in memory.

+2. OPTIONAL - Read-optimized SSD.
+This is an optional functionality, but ideally at least 1 SSD will be available for use with any high-demand resources that cannot fit into RAM, as well as any medium demand resources.

+As an additional layer we will refer to as 2.5 would be the use of an SSD with built in RAM that transparently performs its own balancing and redundancy.
+This will in effect give a primary memory (top level - 1), a secondary memory (2.5) and a second level SSD with just the correct selection of hardware.

+3. Archival - Traditional Platter-Based Magnetic Storage.
+All resources that cannot fit into any of the above will fall into this category.
+A lot of low traffic Warehouses will ONLY use Level 3 storage, however one should consider the performance implications listed below in this document.

 ## Performance